logux/logux_rails/README.md

 ## Usage

-First of all, you have to configure logux, by defining server address in, for example, `config/initializers/logux.rb`:
+First of all, you have to configure Logux, by defining server address in, for example, `config/initializers/logux.rb`:

 ```ruby
 Logux.configuration do |config|